shadowfaxthewhitehorse/bokehvizs/README.md

 #

 #
-# INFORMATION ON (MANY OF) THE UPLOAD SERIESES IN THIS REPO
+# INFORMATION ON (MANY OF) THE UPLOAD SERIES'ES IN THIS REPO
 #
 A series or "uploaded series" in this repo  is a set of uploads with the same prefix.
 (These codes are internally used by projects I am working on.)